Five kinds of material are accepted for publication in Science and Christian Belief:

 References.
 Detailed instructions about references are given below.
-All references must be typed on a separate sheet and numbered consecutively with a separate number for each reference.
+All references are included as footnotes (not endnotes) and should be numbered consecutively with a separate number for each reference.
 The same reference style should be used irrespective of whether they appear in Articles, Debate or Correspondence items.

 Note that Copyright for all articles and reviews published will be retained by the authors, but the author is expected to obtain any necessary permissions for the use of illustrations and extensive quotations.